alexthecat123/LisaSourceCompilation/README.md

 | APLW/SEARCH.LOTUS                      | A LisaWrite data file containing strings needed by the Find tool that I copied from the LisaWrite install diskette. |

 # Getting the Code Onto Your Lisa
 First, download the code from [here](https://info.computerhistory.org/apple-lisa-code)!
 After you've got it, we need to get it over to the Lisa.
+Thanks to some great ideas from Tom Stepleton and James MacPhail on LisaList2, I've written a cool little Python program that will handle all this for you.
+It's not quick, but at least it doesn't require any user intervention!

-## Fixing Up The Source Files
+## Problems With The Source Files
 There are three main problems with the source files as they're given to us by Apple.
 - First, the .unix.txt extensions on all the files are pretty annoying.
 They just make all the filenames longer and get in the way.
 - Second, the Lisa has no idea what a LF character is.
 It only recognizes CRs.
 So we have to strip all the LFs from the source files and replace them with CRs.
 - And third, each source file has a weird garbage character on its very last line.
 Obviously we need to get rid of all of these too!

-Luckily, I've written a Python script that fixes all three of these problems for us!
-Simply place the script in your Lisa_Source directory, and run:
+The serial transfer program handles all these automatically while sending the files to the Lisa, so there's no need to make any changes to the actual files on your machine, but I've included another Python script that will fix all these problems on the files in place, in case that makes you feel better.
+I like doing this just to get rid of all the stupid .unix.txt extensions and get nice .text extensions on the ends!
+Simply place the script (from the ```scripts``` directory) into your Lisa_Source directory, and run:

 ```
 python3 process_source.py
 ```

-IMPORTANT: If you ever change one of the source files on a modern machine, your text editor might replace all the CRs with LFs again.
-To fix this, run the following command after saving any changes to that file:
+A note: If you ever change one of the source files on a modern machine, your text editor might replace all the CRs with LFs again.
+If, for some reason, you want to make them all CRs again, run the following command (also in the ```scripts``` directory) after saving any changes to that file:

 ```
 python3 singlefile_cr.py path_to_file_you_changed
 ```

-Both of these scripts can be found in the SCRIPTS directory.

-## Injecting Files Straight Into the Image
-Unfortunately, we don't currently have a way do to this.
-Tom Frikker has written [this really cool program](https://github.com/tfrikker/lisa_utils/tree/master/srcBuilder) that can inject files into a Lisa-format DC42 image, but it only works with 5MB ProFiles at the moment, and he says that it can be a bit unstable sometimes.
-So unfortunately not yet suitable for transferring our files over, but this might be an excellent option if these two points get addressed.

-## Transferring Files Over Serial
-This is currently the only way that we can copy files straight to the 50MB ProFile volume.
-It takes forever, but it works, and it's how I did it.

-Connect a serial cable between Serial B on your Lisa and a modern computer (you'll probably need a USB to serial adapter here).
-Then open Preferences on the Lisa by choosing S)ystem manager P)references in the Workshop.
-Choose "Connect Devices", select Serial B, and choose "Serial Cable" from the menu that appears.
-Then quit out of Preferences and hit Q to return to the main Workshop menu.

-Now fire up the serial transfer program in the Workshop by pressing T and choose the appropriate serial port from the Connector menu.
-Then go to the Baud Rate menu and choose 1200.
-Choose Even parity from the Parity menu and choose Xon/Xoff from the Handshake menu.
-Finally, choose Full duplex from the Duplex menu.

-Then go to the modern computer, open up your favorite terminal software, and configure the settings appropriately (1200 baud, 7E1, Xon/Xoff handshaking, and of course pick the appropriate serial port).
-Now you're all set up to transfer files!

-Make sure Receive All Text is selected from the Control menu on the Lisa and then choose Receive From Remote from this same menu.
-The Lisa will prompt you for the path at which you want to save the file, so type the appropriate path and hit enter.
-Then start sending the file through your terminal software on the modern computer.
-Once it's done, choose the Receive From Remote option again to finish the transfer.

-Note that an invisible character on the end of each file sometimes gets added during the transfer for some reason and angers the compiler, so if you get weird compiler errors complaining about the last line in the file, then you might have to open each problematic file in the Workshop editor, delete the last character of the last line, type it back again, and resave the file after you transfer it over.
-I think I fixed this issue by changing the process_source Python script, but email me if this is still a problem!

-Now repeat for around 1,000 more files!
-Easy, right?
+Not that it really matters though since the serial transfer program already converts them on the fly!

 ## File-Copying Rules
-As a general rule, ignore the directory structure of the source release when structuring the files on the Lisa.
+As a general rule, we ignore the directory structure of the source release when structuring the files on the Lisa.
 The source release often has extra directory levels or directories with different names from what they should be on the Lisa.
-Use the filenames themselves for guidance on what to name the files, interpreting the "-" characters as slashes in the pathname.
-So for instance, you'd save the file APPS/APBG/apbg-BG.TEXT as APBG/BG.TEXT on the Lisa, and you'd save LISA_OS/OS/SOURCE-2PORTCARD.TEXT as SOURCE/2PORTCARD.TEXT on the Lisa.
-You can probably see that I also like saving all the files in all caps, but the Lisa FS isn't case-sensitive so this is completely up to you.
+So we just use the filenames themselves for guidance on what to name the files, interpreting the "-" characters (and occasional "." characters) as slashes in the pathname.
+So for instance, we'd save the file APPS/APBG/apbg-BG.TEXT as APBG/BG.TEXT on the Lisa, and we'd save LISA_OS/OS/SOURCE-2PORTCARD.TEXT as SOURCE/2PORTCARD.TEXT on the Lisa.
+You can probably see that I also like saving all the files in all caps, but the Lisa FS isn't case-sensitive so it really doesn't matter.

-If you get any errors during the build process, then the first thing to check for is incorrectly-named or missing files.
-It's easy to get something wrong when you're dealing with this many files!
+Once again, my serial transfer script will handle all the file-renaming for you, so don't worry about any of these renaming conventions unless you're creating files manually or something.

-There's also a chance that I might've renamed a file or two during the copying process (I have a vague memory of correcting a typo in a filename or something), but I can't remember for sure.
-If you're sure that you copied everything over properly, but the Workshop still complains about a missing file, let me know and I'll fix this ASAP!
+There's also a chance that I might've renamed a file or two during the copying process beyond what I mentioned above (I have a vague memory of correcting a typo in a filename or something), but I can't remember for sure.
+If you've used the script to copy everything over, but the Workshop still complains about a missing file, let me know and I'll fix this ASAP!

 ## What You Need To Copy Over
 - Everything in the APPS folder.